 Hi myelectricfly,

 Conventional electric cars are dinosaurs, they are way to heavy, they don`t carry enough batteries, and steering them requires several hunderd pounds of apparatis, steering wheel, front wheels, suspension, etc. electronic steering (drive by wire) is the way to go.
 Save all that weight, add batteries instead.
 The elecric EVette has joystick steering.
-Think about it.:smiley:
+Think about it.

 Tom Sines